github/docs/content/codespaces/codespaces-reference/security-in-codespaces.md

 ## Overview of codespace security

-{% data variables.product.prodname_codespaces %} is designed to be security hardened by default.
+{% data variables.product.prodname_github_codespaces %} is designed to be security hardened by default.
 Consequently, you will need to ensure that your software development practices do not risk reducing the security posture of your codespace.

 This guide describes the way Codespaces keeps your development environment secure and provides some of the good practices that will help maintain your security as you work.
 As with any development tool, remember that you should only open and work within repositories you know and trust.

 ### Environment isolation

-{% data variables.product.prodname_codespaces %} is designed to keep your codespaces separate from each other, with each using its own virtual machine and network.
+{% data variables.product.prodname_github_codespaces %} is designed to keep your codespaces separate from each other, with each using its own virtual machine and network.

 #### Isolated virtual machines